Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** no other Tortle feature.

-Your Tortle genes grant you the following benefits:

 * Your creature type becomes beast instead of humanoid.
 * You can breathe air and water.
 * You gain a Swim speed equal to your walking speed.